ochrons/scalajs-spa-tutorial/doc/logging.md

 # Logging

-Most of us are used to great logging infrastructure available on the server side and sometimes it helps in situations where direct debugging is difficult or plain impossible (for example a customer is using your app).
+Most of us are used to the great logging infrastructure available on the server side and sometimes it helps in situations where direct debugging is difficult or plain impossible (for example a customer is using your app).
 Luckily there are nice logging libraries available also for Javascript that we can utilize through thin facades.